-Hiring managers want to understand your intentions with them specifically, and why you're choosing their company over others in the industry.
+Hiring managers want to understand your intentions with the company specifically and why you're choosing their company over others in the industry.

-"Never walk into an interview without scouring the company website and social accounts," said Keller.
+"Never walk into an interview without scouring the company website and social accounts," Keller said.
 "Why interview with a company if you don't know if you'll be a good fit?
-Taking the time to understand the company for which you are applying to and how they differentiate themselves from other companies in their respective market will not only help candidates give a solid and truthful answer to the question, but also will help candidates do a better job of vetting a company before accepting an interview or even applying."
+Taking the time to understand the company for which you are applying to and how they differentiate themselves from other companies in their respective market will not only help candidates give a solid and truthful answer to the question but also will help candidates do a better job of vetting a company before accepting an interview or even applying."

 - "Why do you want to work for this company?"